Spectral Analysis in Finance Simply Explained

 Spectral analysis is a valuable technique in finance for identifying patterns and cycles in asset price variations.
 By decomposing complex time series into frequency components, analysts can isolate trends, detect recurring cycles, and distinguish meaningful information from random noise.

-Spectral analysis transforms a time series from the time domain where data is plotted against time to the frequency domain where data is plotted against frequencies¹.
+Spectral analysis transforms a time series from the time domain, where data is plotted against time, to the frequency domain, where data is plotted against frequencies1.
 Using the Fourier Transform, we break down a series into oscillatory components.

-Frequency measures how often a pattern repeats in a unit of time, expressed in hertz Hz².
-For example, a frequency of 0.0027 Hz corresponds to a cycle every 365 days³.
+Frequency measures how often a pattern repeats in a unit of time, expressed in hertz (Hz)2.
+For example, a frequency of 0.0027 Hz corresponds to a cycle every 365 days3.
+Amplitude reflects the strength of each frequency in the series.

 Asset price variations often contain: